 The IRS doesn’t allow people to store precious metals for an IRA in their homes, and gold must be held in an approved depository.
 However, when it is time to take distributions from your retirement account, you can choose to receive the physical gold as an in-kind distribution.
 The other option for distributions is liquidating the gold and receiving its cash value.

 Several companies can help you get started opening a gold IRA.
-Here’s a closer look at two of our top-rated partners:
+Here’s a closer look at two highly-rated companies:

 |American Hartford Gold||Oxford Gold Group|